Skip to main content

 • talk of suicide, self-harm behaviours, or hurting themselves or others

-• less able to plan, organize, concentrate, and use abstract reasoning
+• less able to plan, organize, concentrate, reason or solve problems

 • extremely irritable

-• rages, tantrums, crying spells, or explosive outbursts that can last for hours, many times each day or week for little reason (such as being told "no").
+• rages, tantrums, crying spells, or explosive outbursts that can last for hours and happen many times each day or week for little reason (such as being told "no").
 These can last longer, be stronger, be triggered more easily and take more time to get over than other children

 • restless or fidgety, often with no order or plan